dddraxxx/Weakly-Supervised-Camouflaged-Object-Detection-with-Scribble-Annotations/README.md

 Paper Link: [arxiv](https://arxiv.org/abs/2207.14083)

-The code is coming soon.
+The code and dataset is coming soon.